Skills and Specializations

 - Interrogation: Applies on attempts to gain information from questioning people, either through asking the right questions of the right people or picking up on the things left unsaid if someone is avoiding telling something.

 You use mechanics when dealing with all sorts of devices and tools, from clocks and drawbridges to knots and wagon axles or even devious traps.
-Learning how the items function or figuring out what needs to be done to produce a desired effect usually requires Reason, while attempting to manipulate fine tools or disable or sabotage equipment usually requires Dexterity.
+Recognizing the function of a common device requires Lore and learning how the items function or figuring out what needs to be done to produce a desired effect usually requires Reason, while attempting to manipulate fine tools or disable or sabotage equipment usually requires Dexterity.

 - Engineering: Applies on checks to devise or understand a feat of engineering.